Soldotna

 The day we arrived in Soldotna, we were told that a young man, 41, had lost his life in the river.
 He lost his balance, went down, came up once and they found him 2 days later.
 One of the women in our area also lost her balance, but she was fortunate that the guys around here were quick to grab her as she went floating past.
 She made the statement to Ken when she was retelling the incident, that she was 80 years old and she didn't think she would fish anymore.
 This is a treacherous river, the area where you stand to fish is not very wide and it drops off abruptly and the water is fast.
 I enjoyed watching them fish, but this is not a sport I want to participate in.
 I'm not even sure I would get in a boat on the Kenai River.

-On this property were also moose and bear.
-We took several rides after the sun went down to see the moose along the road.
-Usually we would see a female and calf in the field right next to the parking area and several down the road.
+see a female and calf in the field right next to the parking area and several down the road.
 One evening we were coming back from town and one of the campers stopped us to say that a grizzly was chasing the female and her calf just down from where we were parked.
 So, we drove through the entire area but didn't see either the bear or the moose.

 These people that come to the Kenai peninsula to salmon fish are serious about it.
 The people that were camped around us had various ways of preserving their catch.
 Some would take their fish to a processor to have it smoked, and either vacuumed packed or flash frozen and most of the time they would ship it back to their homes.
 Some others that were more industrious brought their canning equipment and freezers with them and processed their catch themselves.
 These people were not all in big rigs either.
 Some of them were in truck campers, some in small motor homes and others in small trailers.
 They usually towed a good size utility trailer behind them and that is where they set up their processing.
 One couple filled up two small freezers then canned the rest with a pressure cooker.
 They told us they had canned 10 dozen pints and still had more jars to fill.
 While there, just about everyone that was fishing and catching salmon was eating it everyday, too.
 Now I like salmon, but not everyday.
 Once or twice a month is enough for me and Ken said he is still deciding if he really likes salmon or not.
 Good thing we weren't fishing!!